GoogleCloudPlatform/cloud-foundation-fabric/examples/cloud-operations/adfs/README.md

 Ansible:

 - Installs the required Windows features and joins the computer to the AD domain.
 - Provisions some tests users, groups and group memberships in AD.
-The data to provision is in the ifles directory of the ad-provisioning ansible role.
+The data to provision is in the files directory of the ad-provisioning ansible role.
 There is script available in the scripts/ad-provisioning folder that you can use to generate an alternative users or memberships file.
 - Installs AD FS

 In addition to this, we also include a Powershell script that facilitates the configuration required for Anthos when authenticating users with AD FS as IdP.